DK-2021/OpenProjects/README.md

 # OpenProjects
-A repo for personal classes and programs
+A repo for personal classes and programs.
+Additionally, somes notes on C# programming concepts.
-An open repo to view personal projects and classes